cepthomas/LuaBagOfTricks/README.md

 `debugex.lua` is an extensively modified version of `debugger.lua`.
 It adds:
 - Support for breaking on `error()`.
 - Remote client via socket - useful for debugging embedded scripts.
 This needs `require('socket')`.
-  Note that if you are using Visual Studio, you can coerce WinForms to provide a console for debugging - see https://github.com/cepthomas/LuaInterop/tree/main/CppCli.
+- Note that if you are using Visual Studio, you can coerce WinForms to provide a console for debugging - see https://github.com/cepthomas/LuaInterop/tree/main/CppCli.

+Caveats:
+- Plain lua 5.2+ only.
+- Apparently doesn't handle being reentrant due to coroutines.
+- You can't add breakpoints to a running program or remove them - must use dbg().